Low tides in Venice

 Fourth, it’s ugly.
 To me, there’s nothing as sad and wrong as a boat on land.
 I know that maybe it’s just me, but I feel it’s so incredibly awkward to see a beautiful yacht on dry land, showing its keel and rudder to everybody like a naked person.
 Exactly the same feeling comes over me when I see the small wooden boats and gondolas at the bottom of the canal, trying to maintain some of their dignity while wallowing in the mud.
 It’s a very sad image.

 So we’ve spent 5,5 billion euro on a huge project to be able to save us from the high waters.
 We’ve been building on it for 17 years and it still isn’t ready.
-We’ve put people in jail over it, we’ve changed political outcomes of elections over it and we’ve been looked upon as morons from our fellow Italians because of it…
+We’ve put people in jail over it, we’ve changed political outcomes of elections over it and we’ve been looked upon as morons by our fellow Italians because of it…

 Wouldn’t it be cool if we could use it and benefit from it somehow in the end?
 And even if it won’t work as it’s supposed to and we still can’t keep water out, maybe we could keep it in?